jonlld/jonlld/README.md

 ### Hi there 👋

-I am a creative and bilingual fullstack developer with a passion for building applications that teach and empower, with a background in finance and literary translation.
+I am a creative and bilingual fullstack developer with a passion for building applications that help teach and empower, with a background in finance and literary translation.

 # Skills